shawnoster/whiskeyandcode/content/posts/what-ive-learned-about-writing-good-code.md

 ---
 draft: false
-title: 'What I've Learned About Writing Good Code'
+title: 'What I Have Learned About Writing Good Code'
 date: 2007-05-03
 ---